Why Does My Water Smell Like Sewage?

 1. Identify the source

 The first thing to do when you’ve noticed the smell of sewage in your faucet water is to inspect the cause and run a test to check the water chemistry.
 Since magnesium sulfide gas can live in the drain and pipelines, smell the water away from the drains to make sure your assessment is correct.
 Upon checking, you’ll find out the real culprit behind the smell.
 The simple process of stepping away from the sink will help determine the source of the problem.
 The isolation technique is done to identify whether the sewage smells come from the drain or from the water itself.
-Most likely, if it’s not in the drain and pipelines flowing to the bathroom or the kitchen or throughout the house, it’s definitely in the water source.
+Most likely, if it’s not in the drain and pipelines, it’s definitely in the water source.

 2. Test the water supply